 “Fifteen years ago all I cared about was the quality of the writing.
 Now I don’t even look at the writing unless they have a platform.”

 Not only does an author need a platform, they must enter the market very strategically in order to make that platform, and that book, happen.
 They must operate like an entrepreneur – agile, flexible, and creative in their business.
-There are many classes about writing; this is one of the few online writing classes about the business aspects of writing.
+There are many classes about writing; this is one of the few online writing classes about the business aspects of being a writer.

 This seminar is a step-by-step roadmap of best-practices for figuring it all out.
 Brian Allain has advised many spiritual writers, and before entering the publishing industry he led several successful high-tech businesses.
 Brian has an MBA from the Wharton School of Business at the University of Pennsylvania, where he was designated a Palmer Scholar, their highest academic award.
 Now he is dedicated to helping spiritual authors succeed.